 - Accurately expose the ambient light (i.e. measure the light on the background and set your aperture, shutter speed and ISO to expose it correctly)

 - Then add enough additional light to your subject so that they’re also accurately exposed.
 In short, balance the ambient light with your flash (or whatever you’re using to light the subject)

 Just make sure you set your white balance for the light falling on your subject.

-If you understand this concept, you’re ready to learn how to use off camera flash.
+If you understand this concept, you’re ready to learn how to use off camera flash for portrait photography.

 Leave a comment

 If you have any questions about ambient light in photography, let us know in the comments.

 Also, I love good news, so if my portrait photography lighting tips have helped you, share that too.